waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 I agree with Vitalik that as the importance of our digital identity rises, we should control that identity, own it, and get to pick who we choose to help us recover that identity if it's ever compromised.

-Social recovery wallets are fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn't been solved previously with non-blockchain solutions.
+Social recovery wallets are based on smart contracts which fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn't been solved previously with non-blockchain solutions.

 This was the first problem that I wanted to write about.
 Stay tuned for more posts where I walk through some other problems that blockchain solves best.